 For a relatively small population, Newfoundland & Labrador is seeing some of the biggest rate jumps in the country.
 Rates in Newfoundland & Labrador have spiked 55% over five years to sit fifth on our list and highest in Atlantic Canada – 35% more than Maritime neighbours.
 What’s the cause?
 Some point to large awards for relatively minor injuries as the culprit.
 Newfoundland and Labrador operate under the “tort system,” which means you can sue an at-fault driver for your pain and suffering, wage losses, and other damages related to an accident.

 The spacious prairie province operates similar to its neighbour and BC, with a crown corporation issuing car insurance.
-Unfortunately, there’s no recourse (other than not driving) if you don’t like your insurance rate.
+BC even designed their recent no-fault system on Manitoba's model.
+Due to the government-owned monopoly, there’s no recourse (other than not driving) if you don’t like your insurance rate.
 On the bright side, the province’s auto insurance division (MPI) is proposing a 0.9 decrease in rates – the first overall rate reduction in eight years.

 This trio of Maritime provinces has all experienced relatively modest increases in yearly average auto insurance premiums.